oncody/vue-webpack-tutorial/02-webpack/README.md

 # Run webpack to bundle our dependencies
 yarn build

+# This will first create the 'dist' directory

-# This will package our 'main.js' file and its dependencies into a single 'main.js' file in our 'dist' directory
+# Then it bundle main.js and all its dependencies into a single 'main.js' file inside 'dist'

 # Run 'http-server'
 yarn start